 Six friends go on a hiking trip into the woods.
 That night as they make camp, Matt is abruptly attacked and killed by a creature and Gina left wounded.
 In the morning, they are found and granted shelter by Bill Talbot who lives in a cabin nearby.
 Two of the others hike to get help but are attacked by the creatures.
 As they tend the wounded Gina, Alice becomes suspicious of Talbot.
 He warns that Gina is infected and about to turn into something no longer human, urging that they should kill her before that happens.
 As night falls and the creatures come and Gina worsens, they try to decide whether what Talbot says can be trusted or not.

-Feral was the sixth film for Mark [H.] Young who had previously made the horror film Southern Gothic (2007) and the post-holocaust film Tooth and Nail (2007), the hostage drama/serial killer film The Killing Jar (2010) and subsequently the afterlife film Limbo (2019).
+Feral was the sixth film for Mark [H.] Young who had previously made the horror film Southern Gothic (2007) and the post-holocaust film Tooth and Nail (2007), the hostage drama/serial killer film The Killing Jar (2010) and subsequently the afterlife film Limbo (2019), as well as the script for the occult horror The Long Night (2022).

 Feral is a straightforward monster movie.
 Mark Young and co-writer Adam Frazier don’t complicate things too much – they have a twentysomething cast isolated in the woods and attacked by monsters.
 They keep the show stripped to minimalist essentials – a cast of seven, a good half of which are eliminated before even halfway through, the bulk of the show taking place in a cabin in the woods.
 The monsters are generic and don’t even come with the benefit of any explanation of what they are.